 Wood burners and open fires are making a come-back and many home owners are installing them or reinstating hidden or existing fireplaces.
 If you have an open fireplace and want to use it, or are thinking of opening up an old hearth it is essential that you have the chimney flue properly inspected to ensure it operates correctly.

 The chimney flue should remove fumes efficiently, it should be free from any blockages and correctly sealed so it does not allow fumes to leak or escape into other rooms.
 The chimney must also be swept regularly to avoid the risk of chimney fires or blockages.
 This is also important for enclosed appliances like wood burners and biomass heaters.

 You should also recognise that open fires often create significant amounts of unwanted dirt and dust in the home environment and this can reduce overall indoor air quality.
 In addition to having your chimney flue inspected and swept regularly, you should also ensure good ventilation to rooms that contain open fires.

 The healthier the environment in your office, school, university or other location is, the healthier the people in that environment will be.
 It is only by identifying the causes of poor indoor air quality that an improved working or living environment can be achieved.

 WTS are a leading independent UK water, air, energy and environmental services company offering expert environmental management solutions including professional indoor air testing and full support services.

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers, site service specialists and technical experts we can offer water management solutions across the whole of the UK.

 Contact WTS today to discuss how an indoor air quality assessment could improve the quality of your working or home environments… contact us →

-More information about Indoor Air Quality (IAQ) … here →
+More information about our Indoor Air Quality (IAQ) solutions … here →